 - People you would like to keep in your network

-- Begin your email with the subject line, which should include your name and the fact that you're moving on.
+- Choose the right subject line – include your name and the fact that you’re moving on.

 - You should mention how much you will miss your colleague, and make a request to keep in touch.